 Related Web Sites

-Exhibition on view at the Pierpont Morgan Library from February 1 through May 28, 2000,
+Exhibition was on view at the Pierpont Morgan Library from February 1 through May 28, 2000,

 organized by Ms. Leslie Fields, Associate Curator for the Gilder Lehrman Collection.